Minesota Mine: History

 The Minesota fissure vein was discovered in 1847 when prospectors found a six-ton (5.4 mt) mass of native copper in a pit dug by aboriginal miners.
 In the pit was growing a hemlock nearly 400 years old by the number of growth rings.
 Mining began in 1848, and from 1855 through 1862, the Minesota was the most productive copper mine in the United States.
 The mine had ten shafts, the deepest of which extended to a depth of 1200 feet (366 m).
 In 1856, miners tunneled into a 527-ton (478 mt) mass of native copper, the second-largest such mass found in the Copper Country.
 Besides masses of copper recovered through hand-sorting, the mine ran a small stamp mill to recover finer-grained copper in ore that ran 3%.

 In 1870, the rich massive copper had been worked out, and the depth of the mine shafts had reached the limit of the hoisting equipment.
 At the same time, the price of copper dropped to $0.19 per pound, down from a high of $0.55 in 1864.
-Rather than invest in new equipment and explore for new ore bodies, the company stopped working the mine, and turned it over to tributer – independent miners who paid for the privilege of mining, usually paying a share of the ore they took out.
+Rather than invest in new equipment and explore for new ore bodies, the company stopped working the mine, and turned it over to tributers – independent miners who paid for the privilege of mining, usually paying a share of the ore they took out.
 The mine continued to be profitable to tributers, who took out 270 tons (245 mt) of copper in 1870, the same year that the mine closed.
 In 1876, the Minesota company paid a final dividend and went out of business, having paid a total of $1.82 million in dividends, versus $456,000 in assessments.